California, NYC to require employees to get COVID-19 vaccine

 “For much of winter, spring, I was VERY optimistic we’d have a great summer with few infections, deaths,” he wrote.
 “But (the) situation has clearly turned worse.”

-Vaccinations ticked up over the weekend, with about 657,000 vaccines administered Saturday and nearly 780,000 on Sunday, according to CDC data.
+Vaccinations ticked up over the weekend, with about 657,000 vaccines reported administered Saturday and nearly 780,000 on Sunday, according to CDC data.
 The 7-day rolling average on Sunday was about 583,000 vaccinations a day, up from about 525,000 a week prior.

 Public health experts on Monday said the uptick in vaccinations is encouraging but warned that it’s far too early to say if the numbers mean that millions of unvaccinated people are finally beginning to overcome their reticence.